 (A) that an EIM Entity Balancing Authority Area or the CAISO Balancing Authority Area has insufficient upward Ramping capacity according to Section 29.34(m), the CAISO will take the actions described in Section 29.34(n)(1)(A) and (B) in the upward and into the EIM Entity BAA or CAISO BAA direction; and

 (B) that an EIM Entity Balancing Authority Area or the CAISO Balancing Authority Area has insufficient downward Ramping capacity according to Section 29.34(m), the CAISO will take the actions described in Section 29.34(n)(1)(A) and (B) in the downward and from the EIM Entity BAA or CAISO BAA direction.

+(3) Assistance Energy Transfers.

+(A) In General.
+A Balancing Authority Area in the EIM Area may obtain assistance Energy transfers into its Balancing Authority Area prior to December 31, 2025 if its Scheduling Coordinator has submitted to the Master File a designation to accept incremental EIM Transfer imports and pay the EIM Assistance Energy Transfer Surcharge following the failure of the upward capacity test in Section 29.34(l) or the upward flexibility test in Section 29.34(m) in accordance with the timelines and procedures included in the Business Practice Manual for the Energy Imbalance Market.
+CAISO will issue a Market Notice prior to the CAISO Balancing Authority Area accepting assistance Energy transfers as provided in this section, with such election to remain in effect unless the CAISO issues a Market Notice at least 5 Business Days prior to withdrawing or resuming its participation.

+(B) Assistance Energy Transfers.
+If a participating Balancing Authority Area in the EIM Area elects to receive assistance Energy transfers and fails the upward capacity test in Section 29.34(l) or the upward flexibility test in Section 29.34(m) then—

+(i) the Balancing Authority Area will not be subject to the capacity test or flexibility test failure consequences in Section 29.34(n);

+(ii) the Balancing Authority Area will pay the EIM Assistance Energy Transfer Surcharge according to Section 29.11(t).

+(C) Sunset Period.
+This tariff Section 29.34(n), together with Section 29.11(t), shall terminate on December 31, 2025.

 * * * * *